krussll/howtoplaysport/_posts/lawn-bowls-dress-code.md

 As a general rule, the only thing you shouldn't wear are jeans.
 Other than that you can wear either a skirt, shorts, or trousers.

-Some competitons require you to wear either grey or white, so it's worth checking ahead of time.
-In my local area its grey for comptitions and whites for friendlies - but this may be different in your region.
+Some competitions require you to wear either grey or white, so it's worth checking ahead of time.
+In my local area its grey for competitions and whites for friendlies - but this may be different in your region.

 ### Shoes